 34. Ed, an individual, incorporates two separate businesses that he owns by establishing two new C corporations.
 Each corporation generates taxable income of \$50,000.
-As a general rule, each corporation will have a tax liability of
+As a general rule, each corporation will have a tax liability of \$11,125.

-- a.
-True - b.
+a.
+True

+b.
 False

+ANSWER: True

 RATIONALE: Since the corporations would be members of a controlled group, their taxable income would be combined in applying the corporate income tax rates.
 The tax on \$100,000 would be \$22,250, or \$11,125 tax for each corporation.
 If all members of a controlled group consent, an apportionment plan can provide for an unequal allocation of the marginal tax rates.

+POINTS: 1

+DIFFICULTY: Easy

+LEARNING OBJECTIVES: CPET.SWFT.LO: 2-05 - LO: 2-05

+NATIONAL STANDARDS: United States - BUSPORG: Analytic

+STATE STANDARDS: United States - AK - AICPA: FN-Measurement - AICPA: FN-Measurement

+KEYWORDS: Bloom's: Application

+OTHER: Time: 2 min.

-- 35. A calendar year C corporation can receive an automatic 9-month extension to file its corporate return (Form 1120) by timely filing a Form 7004 for the tax year.
+35. A calendar year C corporation can receive an automatic 9-month extension to file its corporate return (Form 1120) by timely filing a Form 7004 for the tax year.

-- a.
-True

-- b.
-False